Developing Child-Centred Practice for Safeguarding and Child Protection Strategies for Every Early Years Setting

 - Guidance on supporting vulnerable children, their families and other agencies working alongside them

-With accessible chapters drawing on best practice from across the sector at every level, Developing Child-Centred Practice for Safeguarding and Child Protection is a valuable resource for all those working in the early years, whether just starting out or highly experienced in the field.
+With accessible chapters drawing on best practice from across the sector at every level, this is a valuable resource for all those working in the early years, whether just starting out or highly experienced in the field.

 A letter for every early years practitioner